contentstack/rte-plugin-boilerplate/docs/dropdown.md

 ```ts
 Plugin.addPlugins(...Plugin) => void
 ```
-The addPlugins method can help you to group the plugins under a dropdown that share the same theme.
-Also, the addPlugins method takes a list of plugins as an input.
+The `addPlugins` method can help you group the plugins under a dropdown that share the same theme.
+Also, this method takes a list of plugins as input.

-For example, the code for addPlugins is as follows:
+For example, the code for `addPlugins` is as follows:
 !!! example

 ```ts hl_lines="11"